eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentGetWordsPositionsV1Response.md

 ### NewEzsigndocumentGetWordsPositionsV1Response

-`func NewEzsigndocumentGetWordsPositionsV1Response(mPayload EzsigndocumentGetWordsPositionsV1ResponseMPayload, ) *EzsigndocumentGetWordsPositionsV1Response`
+`func NewEzsigndocumentGetWordsPositionsV1Response(mPayload []CustomWordPositionWordResponse, ) *EzsigndocumentGetWordsPositionsV1Response`

 NewEzsigndocumentGetWordsPositionsV1Response instantiates a new EzsigndocumentGetWordsPositionsV1Response object
 This constructor will assign default values to properties that have it defined,